Consumer Medicine Information (CMI)

 Continue taking your medicine for as long as your doctor tells you.

-Norvir helps control your HIV infection but does not cure it.
+Norvir is not a cure for your HIV infection, but helps control it.
 Therefore, Norvir must be taken every day.
 Continue taking

 Norvir for as long as your doctor prescribes.
 If a side effect is preventing you from taking Norvir, tell your doctor straight